 Easter is upon us once again, and with recycling in the news like never before, consumers are now far more aware of issues around packaging.

-This leaves the question: can Easter egg packaging be recycled?
+This leaves the big question:

-The good news is that, like any other piece of cardboard, the outer packaging (minus the ‘window’) is 100% recyclable.
+The good news is that like any other piece of cardboard, the outer packaging (minus the ‘window’) is 100% recyclable.